The Acer R11 Chromebook is basically Acer’s budget convertible. It’s a nice bang for your buck since it packs a punch without the hefty price tag.

 Under the hood- specs and performance

 First, I like to start with the good stuff- the specs (well, if you’re a computer nerd you’d understand).
-The Acer R11 is powered by an Intel Celeron N3150 processor with 2GB of RAM.
+It’s powered by an Intel Celeron N3150 processor with 2GB of RAM.
 The processor (or CPU) is a standard processor used in many Chromebooks.
 It’s not too strong, but it’s not weak either.
 The CPU is used for processing all your tasks on your laptop, so it’s basically the main factor in how fast your laptop is.
-The RAM is also a standard value- 2GB is the lowest amount allowed for any Chromebook, so it’s definitely on the lower side.
+The RAM is also a standard value- 2GB is the lowest amount allowed for any model, so it’s definitely on the lower side.
 Most Chromebooks nowadays have at least 4GB of RAM.
 But, that didn’t really affect my experience with the machine during my benchmarking “tests.”

 Get more detailed specs at amazon.